Amiran Mujiri: Career

 He signed for CSKA Sofia in December 2003.
-Mujiri became a regular in the 2004–05 season, playing 28 games in the A PFG, and two in the UEFA Cup First Round.
+Mujiri became a regular in the 2004–05 season, playing 28 games in the A PFG, and two in the UEFA Cup first round.
 Mujiri left for Kallithea in end of the season, but in January 2006, he moved to Greek Cyprus for Anorthosis Famagusta.
-Following a short spells in hometown club Dinamo Batumi, Mujiri played for Baku between 2007 and 2010.
+Following short spells in hometown club Dinamo Batumi, Mujiri played for Baku between 2007 and 2010.